-Ref Site Name and location Recent Relevant Planning History Constraints Design and infrastructure Requirements Planning Obligations Estimated Site Completion There are several recorded heritage assets in close proximity to the site, which is also at the edge of the medieval town.
+Ref Site Name and Recent location Relevant Planning History Constraints Design and infrastructure Requirements Planning Obligations Estimated Site Completion Importance).
+CALINE FREEDOT There are several recorded heritage assets in close proximity to the site, which is also at the edge of the medieval town.
 There is potential for archaeological deposits/features to extend into the site.
 Further assessment will be required as part of any planning application to develop the site.
-ERSFOOT Г Deadway along the length of the superior.
-If Affendable beneing Overteinsble 04 hu ar d 0000 HA2 ◆ Land at Sandy Hill (Candidate Site reference: 015) None.
-Water main crossing the site will need to be taken into account (easement or diversion).
-Roadway along the length of the western site boundary will require widening and a pedestrian footway created linking to the existing path along Sandy Hill Road.
+HA2 ERSFOOT Land at Sandy [Water main crossing the site Roadway along the length of the western site Affordable housing.
+Sustainable 34 by end 2026 + Hill (Candidate Site reference: 015) None. will need to be taken into account (easement or diversion). boundary will require widening and a pedestrian footway created linking to the existing path along Sandy Hill Road.
 This may require third party land.
 Additional landscaping along the southern boundary of the site to strengthen the edge of the built area is required.
 Provision of pedestrian access into the site from the north will need to be achieved.
-Affordable housing.
-Sustainable Transport requirements.
+Transport requirements.
 Informal open space to be required on-site.
 Contributions required for off-site provision of Local Equipped Area for Play and Neighbourhood Equipped Area for Play.
-34 by end 2026 ± 34 by end of 2031 HA3 ◆ North of Whitlow (Candidate site reference 031A) None A buffer between the woodland and the housing can be created through an appropriate site layout and the creation of a footpath around the perimeter of the wider site.
+34 by end of 2031 34 by end of 2031 HA3 ★ North of Whitlow (Candidate site reference 031A) None A buffer between the woodland and the housing can be created through an appropriate site layout and the creation of a footpath around the perimeter of the wider site.
 This could link the existing public right of way along the western side of the site with the footway along the eastern side of the site, required by the Highway Authority.
 A layout for this site could include preserved access to land to the west of the allocated site lying outside the Centre boundary.
 This is not a requirement of the planning authority.
 The suitability of this land for development would need to be considered at the appropriate time.
 Affordable housing.
 Sustainable transport provision.
 On-site provision of informal open space.
-27 by end 2026 ± 27 by end 2031 HA4 ▲ Penny Farm (Candidate site reference: 037) None Access constraints - limited to 12 units from North Close.
+27 by end 2026 + 27 by end 2031 HA4 ★ Penny Farm (Candidate site reference: 037) None Access constraints - limited to 12 units from North Close.
 The access would require 3 rd part land for which agreement in principle has been agreed with the landowner.
 Access from Fan Road limited to 36 units.
 Off-site sewers required.
 Off-site water mains required.
 Fan Road access will need to be enhanced.
 Highway boundary land to be reviewed to ensure the provision of viable, unobstructed visibility splays can be achieved.
 Consider a possible extension of the 30mph zone to achieve visibility splays and improve highway conditions.
 Affordable housing.
 Financial contribution towards provision of a footway/footpath route to Saundersfoot Railway Station.
 Informal open space to be provided on site.
 Financial contributions required for LEAP and NEAP.
 18 by end 2026 + 18 by end 2031